netbox-community/netbox/docs/administration/netbox-shell.md

 346
 ```

+!!! info
     Queries can all also be executed from a particular object instead of from the model itself.
-For instance, to get all circuits that are assigned to one site, it is easier to filter from the site itself, instead of using the "Circuit" model and building the query from there.
-This is particularly useful for configuration templates and export templates, since it allows to query other database objects that are related to the object that we're rendering the template for.
-The same methods (all, filter, exclude, get...) can be used in this kind of queries.

-!!! info
+This can be particularly useful for configuration templates and export templates.

     The examples above are intended only to provide a cursory introduction to queryset filtering.
-For an exhaustive list of the available filters, please consult the [Django queryset API documentation](https://docs.djangoproject.com/en/stable/ref/models/querysets/).
+For an exhaustive list of the available filters and methods, please consult the [Django queryset API documentation](https://docs.djangoproject.com/en/stable/ref/models/querysets/).

 ## Creating and Updating Objects